 Some early and in-person absentee voting locations will have all district ballots available, some locations will have a single district ballot for that community and some locations may have multiple district ballots available.

-The Division of Elections counts all absentee early and in-person ballots that are eligible to be counted from election night through up to 15 days after the election.
-The dates and times when absentee early and in-person ballots are counted will be determined prior to each election.
+Early and in-person absentee ballots are counted beginning election night and up to 15 days after Election Day.
+Dates and times when ballots are counted will be determined prior to each election.

 Early voting is similar to when you go vote at your polling place on Election Day.
 At the time you vote your eligibility to vote in that election is verified by the absentee voting official.
 The official will look up your name in the voter registration database and will verify that your registration is active and current.